 When I can’t find my cell phone or car keys, I get frustrated that I am – once again – wasting my time looking for something.
-When I look at it through God’s eyes, I am grateful I have a car to have keys to and cell phone to look for.
+When I look at it through God’s eyes, I am grateful I have car keys and a cell phone to look for.

 When I get cut off in the line to drop my kids off at school, I see the person as rude.
 When I look at her through God’s eyes, I see a busy mother who maybe had a tough morning and is just trying to get everyone where they need to be on time.

 When I feel sad to drop my four-year-old off at daycare, I can look at it with gratitude for his amazing daycare that he loves and a part-time job that I adore.

 Like all high school teachers, my students can present a million challenges in a day to me.

 When I see my job through God’s eyes, I see how important a teacher is.